Glamour Books Maria Shriver, Marissa Mayer, Lena Dunham and Issa Rae For First-Ever Women of the Year Live Summit

 Hillary Clinton.
 I mean, I’m not psychic, but it’ll be six days after the election.
 I think Trump will be in the rear-view mirror.

-You recently sat down with First Lady Michelle Obama.
+You recently sat down with first lady Michelle Obama.
 What did you learn about her that you didn’t already know?
-What was she like off-stage?
+What was she like offstage?

 She might be my favorite human in the world right now.
 She is everything you hope and have heard: funny, down-to-earth, disarming.
-My typical experience with her involves my completely forgetting she’s the First Lady and gabbing on to her like she’s a civilian, which usually ends with the Secret Service reminding me that she has places to go and can I please cut it short?
+My typical experience with her involves my completely forgetting she’s the first lady and gabbing on to her like she’s a civilian, which usually ends with the Secret Service reminding me that she has places to go and can I please cut it short?
 But I’m so impressed by her warmth, and also her deep and real commitment to girls and women.
 We’ve been honored to partner on several events between her initiative, Let Girls Learn, and Glamour’s The Girl Project, both of which support the education of girls worldwide.
 There is no better spokesperson for those issues than Mrs. Obama.
-She feels it: she knows her education opened up everything for her and she wants to pay it forward.
+She feels it — she knows her education opened up everything for her and she wants to pay it forward.

 You also recently hosted the Courage in Journalism Awards.
-How did that experience affect you and did you walk away with any new insight into the role of journalists and/or female journalists?
+How did that experience affect you, and did you walk away with any new insight into the role of journalists and/or female journalists?